overturetool/overturetool.github.io/_workshops/24th-overture-workshop.md

 ---
 layout: default
-title: The 24nd Overture Workshop
+title: The 24th Overture Workshop
 date: 2026-05-18 or 2026-05-19
 location: Tokyo, Japan
 ---
 # THE 24TH OVERTURE WORKSHOP ON VDM, FORMAL METHODS, & AI

-The 24th Overture Workshop will be held on the **10th September 2024** co-located with [FM 2026](https://conf.researchr.org/home/fm-2026), hosted by National Institute of Informatics (NII).
+The 24th Overture Workshop will be held on the **18th or 19th May 2026** co-located with [FM 2026](https://conf.researchr.org/home/fm-2026), hosted by National Institute of Informatics (NII).

 Location: NII, Tokyo, Japan and online

 Online: Details TBC

-## Timing
+## Timing and Important Dates

-Note: **Workshop planned for 14:00-19:00 JST / 07:00-12:00 CET / 06:00-11:00 GMT **
+Note: ** Workshop planned for 14:00-19:00 JST / 07:00-12:00 CET / 06:00-11:00 GMT ** to balance time zone differences between Japan and Europe.

-### Important Dates

-~~15th July 2024~~ 29th July 2024: Submission of papers
+* Monday 23rd March 2026: Submission of papers

-~~19th August 2024~~ 26th August 2024: Notification to authors
+* Monday Monday 11th May 2026: Notification to authors

-~~2nd September 2024~~ 9th September 2024: Final version of papers due
+* Monday 11th May 2026: Final version of papers due

-18th or 19th May 2026: Workshop
+* 18th or 19th May 2026: Workshop

 # CALL FOR PAPERS